kubernetes/enhancements/keps/sig-release/3344-refine-release-team/README.md

 - The release team having some degree of 'churn' is natural and expected.
   An entirely static, or effectively static, team is not desirable.

-Balancing these desires, this KEP introduces a stable
+Balancing these desires, this KEP introduces a long-lived "roster" of release team members.
+This roster is used to assemble release teams instead of a new shadow survey each time.

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of this KEP.
 Describe why the change is important and the benefits to users.
 The